hpfast/vivo/README.md

 vivo
 ====

-setup, tools and documentation for preparing and visualising input and output of spatial models
+setup, tools and documentation for preparing and visualising spatial modelling input/output

+The name is just 'cause we need one -- 'short and memorable per Github's recommendations.
+Probably stands for 'visualise input; visualise output' (with a processing step in between).